Karaka-Management/User-Guide/security/server.md

 ## Login

-Implement passwordless login.
+Implement passwordless login via key based authentication.
 This way you don't login into your server by using a login password but by generating a specific authentication key.
 This can be achieved by using ssh authentication and provides another layer of security to your server.
 At least implement some form of password policy which requires you to change your passwords from time to time.

 ## Other

-There are still many more uncovered topics and tools which definately are worth reading up on.
+There are still many more uncovered topics and tools which definitely are worth reading up on.

 * Iptables
 * Monitoring